 One study showed that males have a higher prevalence rate of halitosis due to the smoking habit.
-This result is in consensus with our study.
+This result is in consensus with our study.36 to the susceptibility of periodontal diseases.40 In one study it was found that p < 0.05 between ageand periodontal disease shows significant.
+The result was in consensus with our study.

-Vladimir M study showed that people above 51 years were associated with halitosis.
-Studiesalso show that higher the age group the more they become susceptible to periodontal problems and thus causes halitosis.
-The result is in consensus with our study.
+Vladimir M study showed that people above 51 years were associated with halitosis.37 Studiesalso show that higher the age group the more they become susceptible to periodontal problems and thus causes halitosis.^{38,39} The result is in consensus with our study.